unikraft/loupe/README.md

  - `-b` tells Loupe that you are running a benchmark, not a test suite, and `-w` defines the name of the benchmark.
  - `-db` tells Loupe where the database is
  - `-a` tells Loupe the name of the software that we are benchmarking
- - and `-d ./Dockerfile.nginx` passes our Dockerfile from Step 3
+ - `-d ./Dockerfile.nginx` passes our Dockerfile from Step 3

 #### Test-suite workload